-Where Sustainability Risks are considered material to investment outcomes, they are incorporated into due diligence processes.
+Where Sustainability Risks may be considered material to investment outcomes, they are incorporated into due diligence processes and ESG scoring.
 This may include evaluating individual securities and/or interaction with issuers or market participants.
 Internal controls ensure sustainability criteria are applied to portfolios continuously.

-See the "Promotion of Environmental and Social Characteristics" section above for further detail in respect of how the Fund proposes to meet the environmental and/or social characteristics being promoted.
+See the "Sustainable Investment Strategy" section above for further detail in respect of how the Fund proposes to meet its Sustainable Investment objective.